YYCHEN-299/Scientific-Computing-Individual-Research-Project/README.md

 # Scientific-Computing-Individual-Research-Project
+## How to run
+To test the speed of SpMV, you can write a script in Python, or use the attached CLI.
+It is recommended to download the dataset from the SuiteSparse Matrix Collection.
+If you have datasets from other sources, please make sure it is a .mtx file.

+### Run benchmarks in automatically
+The module _runbenchmarks.py_ can run all benchmarks automatically.

+### Run benchmarks in command line interface (CLI)
+CLI to multiply is in module _clibenchmarks.py_.
+Description all parameters get using flag **--help**.

+You should:

+Input .mtx matrix file with the flag **--file**.

+Input the number of times each test is run with the flag **--times**.

+Then, the benchmarks for all SpMV kernels will run automatically and the results will be printed out.

+### Run in script
+You can use module _matrix_tools.py_ to convert the CSR format matrix to the Sliced ELLPACK format.

+You can use module _numba_spmv.py_ to implement the Numba parallel SpMV kernels.

+You can use module _opencl_spmv.py_ to implement the OpenCL parallel SpMV kernels.

+You can use module _pycuda_spmv.py_ to implement the CUDA parallel SpMV kernels.

+You can generate the SciPy LinearOperator from module _spmv.py_.

-## Background
+## Description
 The Sparse matrix-vector multiplication (SpMV) operation (y = A ∗ x) is widely used in scientific and engineering calculations.
 But CSR-based SpMV has poor performance on processors with vector units [1].

 CSR format stores nonzero elements discretely; thus, each multiplication needs memory access to fetch the nonzero elements in the matrix as well as the corresponding elements in the dense vector.
-Hence, a new pattern is needed to ameliorate this drawback [2].
+Hence, Monakov et al. developed a new sparse matrix storage format, which is called Sliced ELLPACK.
+This project implements the parallel CSR and Sliced ELLPACK SpMV kernel and compares their performance on the CPU and the GPU.

 ## Results
 1. A converter for convert the CSR format to the Sliced ELLPACK format.